servo/book/src/design-documentation/script.md

 # JSContext, &mut JSContext
 **TODO STIL TO BE CLEANUP THIS SECTION**
+For now we assumed that the GC can run at any point interrupting your work but that is actually not the case.
+The GC runs only at very specific circumstances.

 The pecise notion of this is that we can be sure that no GC will happen when we call `play_with_cats` but there might be a GC happening while we call `cleanup_after_cats`.
 The reason why some methods can incur GC and some methods do not are deep in the SpiderMonkey connections to servo and you will generally not be obvious.